3 fraternity deaths at 3 schools in a week draw renewed scrutiny on Greek life

 The national fraternity said it planned to send a team to the school "to work with chapter members and assist the university and law enforcement as needed."

-A preliminary investigation indicated Martinez' death may be related to alcohol, Pullman police said.
+A preliminary investigation indicated Martinez's death may be related to alcohol, Pullman police said.

+"I don't believe that hazing was a factor in this incident, and it just was an unfortunate alcohol overdose," said Jake Opgenorth with Pullman police.

 The Whitman County Coroner will determine the official manner and cause of death, said police, adding that the investigation is ongoing.